SECTIONS AND PROGRAMS

 - Northeast Regional Transporation Planning Organization (NERTPO)

-Each RPO is comprised of a Policy Committee and a Technical Committee or a joint committee where appropriate.
+Each RTPO is comprised of a Policy Committee and a Technical Committee or a joint committee where appropriate.

-RPO Policy Committee members represent the governmental entities that comprise the RPO and are authorized to make decisions on their behalf.
+RTPO Policy Committee members represent the governmental entities that comprise the RTPO and are authorized to make decisions on their behalf.
 Technical Committee members are professional staff who provide technical expertise to the transportation planning process.

 Jason Coffey, MPO/RTPO Liaison (Mid Region MPO, Mid Region RTPO)